skimzor/MGB-DC/README.md

 # Disclaimer

 Assembly of this PCB will require a donor MGB DC/DC and experience with desoldering and micro-soldering SMD components.
-I do not take responsibility or accept blame for any damage to your Game Boy.
+I do not take responsibility or accept blame for any damage to your Game Boy Pocket or MGB DC/DC Board.

 Note: this PCB can only be used with components from a revision LSEP01088A1 MGB DC/DC Board.

-If you identify any issues or have fixes, please contact me on discord: skimzor #5078
+If you identify any issues or have fixes, please contact me on discord: skimzor #5078.

 # Credit